09pve09/commerce_site/README.md

 Axios was used for making an ajax requests to the local API server(using promises).

 I was trying to focus more on retrieveing and displaying the data, that i was getting, and decided to go with a simple responsive design.
 Stylings for most of the time were made with a bootstrap.

+Also, for a more oficient data storing, i changed the state data structure from the array to the object< where the key value pair was a advertisement_id and it s whole object.